 Matthieu Brouillard is a visual artist who was born in Montreal.
 Since 2003, he has been creating photographic works and video installations that reinvest certain stylistic traits from mythology (Icarus) and the pictorial tradition (Grünewald and Goya, baroque and mannerism), and that combine documentary and mise en scène.
-His work reflects his interest in the human figure, mostly masculine, which he frequently depicts under constraint and in clear deviation from certain aesthetic and social norms.
+His work reflects his interest in the masculine figure, which he frequently depicts under constraint or in clear deviation from certain aesthetic and social norms.

 Shot over a period of two years, REGARDING GRAVITY is Brouillard’s first film.
 He is currently developing an experimental documentary project as well as a docufiction adapted from a short-story by Québécois novelist Gaétan Soucy.